 Chester Naramore Dean, School of Earth Sciences, Stanford University

-Member, Board of Directors for Sustainability at ASU
+Member, Board of Directors of the Julie Ann Wrigley Global Institute of Sustainability at ASU

 School of Earth Sciences

 Pamela Matson was appointed Chester Naramore Dean of the School of Earth Sciences in December 2002.
 She is also the Richard and Rhoda Goldman Professor of Environmental Studies.
 Her research focuses on biogeochemical cycling and biosphere-atmosphere interactions in tropical forests and agricultural systems.
 Together with hydrologists, atmospheric scientists, economists, and agronomists, she analyzes the economic drivers and environmental consequences of land use and resource use decisions in developing world agricultural and natural ecosystems, with the objective of identifying practices that are economically and environmentally sustainable.
 With her students, she evaluates the response of tropical forests to nitrogen deposition and climate changes.